Divyadevaki/AWS_Transit-VPC/README.md

 # AWS_Transit-VPC
-Documentation for Creating Transit VPC Setup
+Created Transit VPC Setup and documented the setup

 📝Transit Gateway

 •	Implementing Three-Tier design that separates Web-Tier, App-Tier and DB-Tier using EC2, ALB.

 •	Transit Gateway in AWS is used to connect multiple VPC connections together